 C. Jeffrey (Jeff) Knittel is the Chairman and CEO of Airbus Americas, Inc. In addition, he is the Head of Region for the Americas and as such reports directly to the Airbus CEO.
 He is responsible for Airbus’ commercial aircraft business throughout the Americas, as well as for providing leadership for the company’s market leading helicopter business and its space and defense unit in North America.

 Additionally, Knittel chairs A3 by Airbus, the company’s Silicon Valley-based innovation arm; is a board member of Airbus Ventures, which scouts and invests in early stage technologies across the globe; and a member of the Airbus Canada Limited Partnership Board – a multibillion dollar joint venture of Airbus, Bombardier, and the Province of Quebec to procure parts, assemble, and market the world’s most modern commercial aircraft, the A220.

-With more than 5,000 employees, Airbus Americas is the U.S.-based operation of Airbus, encompassing the regional corporate offices, engineering centers, training facilities, MROs and spare parts distribution centers, as well as manufacturing facilities producing commercial aircraft, helicopters and satellites.
+With more than 5,000 employees, Airbus Americas encompasses the regional corporate offices, engineering and innovation centers, training facilities, MROs and spare parts distribution centers, imagery and drone services, as well as large scale manufacturing facilities producing commercial aircraft, helicopters, and satellites.